The Network Nation and Computer-Mediated Society

 Source Discipline

 This review separates bibliographic claims, historical interpretation, and AI-era extrapolation.
-Google Books, Internet Archive, and Amazon support the title, authors, publisher, edition, date, ISBNs, and page context.
-Claims about AI agents and network governance are interpretive and limited to communication workflow, provenance, delegation, and institutional accountability.
-This article makes no claim that any AI system is conscious, divine, or AGI.
+MIT Press is the primary source for the revised-edition title, authors, publication date, publisher, page count, and ISBNs; Google Books and Internet Archive are bibliographic cross-checks.
+Amazon is retained only as the affiliate purchase listing.
+Claims about AI agents and network governance are interpretive and limited to communication workflow, provenance, delegation, visibility, moderation, and institutional accountability.

 Related Pages